anthonychu/functions-quickstart-go-azd-service-bus/README.md

 ---
-description: This end-to-end TypeScript sample demonstrates the secure triggering of a Flex Consumption plan app from a Service Bus instance secured in a virtual network.
+description: This end-to-end Go sample demonstrates the secure triggering of a Flex Consumption plan app from a Service Bus instance secured in a virtual network.
 page_type: sample
 products:
 - azure-functions
 - azure
-urlFragment: service-bus-trigger-virtual-network-typescript
+urlFragment: service-bus-trigger-virtual-network-go
 languages:
-- typescript
+- go
 - bicep
 - azdeveloper
 ---

-# Azure Functions TypeScript Service Bus Trigger using Azure Developer CLI
+# Azure Functions Go Service Bus Trigger using Azure Developer CLI

-This template repository contains a Service Bus trigger reference sample for functions written in TypeScript using the Azure Functions Node.js v4 programming model and deployed to Azure using the Azure Developer CLI (`azd`).
+This template repository contains a Service Bus trigger reference sample for functions written in Go using the Azure Functions custom handler and deployed to Azure using the Azure Developer CLI (`azd`).
 The sample uses managed identity and a virtual network to make sure deployment is secure by default.
 This sample demonstrates these two key features of the Flex Consumption plan:

 * **High scale**.
 A low concurrency of 1 is configured for the function app in the `host.json` file.
 Once messages are loaded into Service Bus and the app is started, you can see how it scales to one app instance per message simultaneously.
 * **Virtual network integration**.
 The Service Bus that this Flex Consumption app reads events from is secured behind a private endpoint.
 The function app can read events from it because it is configured with VNet integration.
 All connections to Service Bus and to the storage account associated with the Flex Consumption app also use managed identity connections instead of connection strings.